Pension Level and Affecting Factors

 Voluntary complementary pension provision through supplementary pensions

 Occupational pensions paid for by employers or privately funded supplementary pensions supplement income during retirement.
 So far, the significance of supplementary pension provision in relation to the overall pension provision has been minor in Finland.
 Statutory pension provision covers 94 per cent of the total pension provision.

 The final pension level consists of the pension in hand after taxation and social security contributions.
 The taxation of statutory pensions is determined basically in the same way as the taxation of other earnings from work.
 However, the tax and contribution burden of pension income and earnings from work differ due to various tax deductions and social insurance contributions.

 Different ways of measuring a pensioner’s income level

 The pension provision level can be measured by, for example, reviewing average pensions.
-The level of average pensions has increased due to the implementation of the earnings-related pension system, an increase in wages and prolonged working careers.
+The level of average pensions has increased due to the implementation of the earnings-related pension system, an increase in wages and extended working lives.

-The level of the pension provision can also be reviewed by relating the pension to the earned income prior to retirement.
+The level of the pension provision can also be reviewed by relating the pension to the earned income before retirement.
 This is known as the replacement ratio.